epic-gateway/true-ingress/README.md

     make prod-img

+> Note: `make [all]` will build sources including update of prod-image in single step.

 And then you can build testing topology and run basic test:

     make test

 For detailed information about testing topology and additional test cases proceed to [test](test/) folder.

+> Note: type `make help` to get list of allowed operations.